-The Residential Development proposed by 91 Eglinton Limited Partnership for the property municipally known as 91 Eglinton Avenue East, in the City of Mississauga, has been assessed for environmental standards with regard to pedestrian level wind relative to comfort and safety.
+The Residential Development proposed by 91 Eglinton Limited Partnership for the property municipally known as 91 Eglinton Ave, 131 Eglinton Ave, and 5055 Hurontario Street, in the City of Mississauga, has been assessed for environmental standards with regard to pedestrian level wind relative to comfort and safety.
 The pedestrian level wind and gust velocities predicted for the locations tested are within the safety criteria and most are within the comfort criteria described within the following report.

-The Development involves a proposal to construct 45, 40, 1, 33, 40, 35, and 30 storey buildings denoted Tower A, Tower B, Building C, Tower D, Tower E, Tower F and Tower G, respectively.
+The Development involves a proposal to construct 45, 40, 1, 33, 40, and 30 storey buildings denoted Tower A, Tower B, Building C, Tower D, Tower E, and Tower G, respectively, and 3 Townhouse Blocks denoted H1 through H3.
 The proposed towers include connective 2 storey podiums and/or stepped wings of various heights with outdoor Amenity spaces atop the podiums and at grade to the south of the Public Park.
 The proposed Development's residential entrances and vehicular drop-offs are accessed via Eglinton Avenue East and future extensions of Armdale Road and Thornwood Drive, as well as private driveways dissecting the Proposed Development site.